TolikPylypchuk/SharpHook/docs/articles/reactive.md

 // or
 await hook.RunAsync();
 ```

-Note that SharpHook.R3 uses its own interface instead of implementing `IReactiveGlobalHook` since R3's implementation is
-incompatible with the interface.

 The observables for events emit the `EventArgs`-derived types which are the same as in the events of `IGlobalHook`.